chinasatokolo/MediaKit/interview-guide.md

 Thank you for your interest in interviewing me!
 Over the years, I have enjoyed speaking to various media outlets for traditional interviews, podcasts, articles, and more.
 Please read this document carefully before proceeding with contact.

 ## Interview Requests
 The sections below detail my preferences for handling media interview requests.
+All inquiries should be sent to media [at] technecultura [dot] org.

 ### Initial Contact
 All initial contact should detail the following: